celery/celery/docs/userguide/configuration.rst

 _________

-The setting must be a dict the keys:
+The setting must be a dict with the following keys:

 *  ``ssl_cert_reqs`` (required): one of the ``SSLContext.verify_mode`` values:
     * ``ssl.CERT_NONE``